10 of the best books for people who don’t like reading

 On Reddit, SonOfPlinkett shared: “I never liked reading and didn’t read a novel until I was 20.
 World War Z was the first book I choose to read and I’ve been reading novels every day ever since.”

-Read this if you want: to escape into a fantasy world and forget about life for a while.
+Read Six of Crows if you want: to escape into a fantasy world and forget about life for a while.

 This is Book 1 of 2 in the Six of Crows series, but Leigh Bardugo has also written the Shadow and Bone trilogy and the King of Scars duology if you need more books to read next.

 For more of the best book recommendations for people who usually don’t like reading, you might like my collection of the most gripping thrillers to read in 2023, or perhaps the best books to read on vacation this year.
 Enjoy!